The Interstate Compact for Adult Offender Supervision (“ICAOS”) regulates the U.S. travel of people on probation.

 1. Does the ICAOS apply to everyone on probation?

 Not everyone.
-It applies to defendants convicted of any felony or certain misdemeanor criminal offenses.
+It applies to you if you were convicted of any felony or certain misdemeanor criminal offenses.
 For a misdemeanor to fall under the ICAOS, you must have been sentenced to at least one year of supervision.
 Plus the misdemeanor itself must be either: